Arthur Seyss-Inquart: Head of Ostmark and Southern Poland

 Seyss-Inquart drafted the legislative act reducing Austria to a province of Germany and signed it into law on 13 March.
 With Hitler's approval, he became Governor (Reichsstatthalter) of the newly named Ostmark, thus becoming Hitler's personal representative in Austria.
 Ernst Kaltenbrunner served as chief minister and Josef Burckel as Commissioner for the Reunion of Austria (concerned with the "Jewish Question").
 On 10 April 1938, Seyss-Inquart was elected as a deputy to the Reichstag from Ostmark and would retain this seat until May 1945.
 He also received an honorary SS rank of Gruppenführer and in May 1939 he was made a Reichsminister without Portfolio in Hitler's cabinet.
 Almost as soon as he took office, he ordered the confiscation of Jewish property and sent Jews to concentration camps.
 Late in his regime, he collaborated in the deportation of Jews from Austria.

 Following the invasion of Poland in 1939, Seyss-Inquart was named as the Chief of Civil Administration for Southern Poland, but did not take up that post before the General Government was created, in which he became Deputy to the Governor General Hans Frank, remaining in this position until 18 May 1940.
-He fully supported the heavy-handed policies put into effect by Frank, including persecution of Jews.
+He fully supported the heavy-handed policies put into effect by Frank, including the persecution of Jews.
 He was also aware of the Abwehrs murder of Polish intellectuals.